icare-nsw-psychology-claim

-While your claim is being assessed, you might be able to begin treatment early, and if your claim is approved, you may receive ongoing care, income support, and help returning to work.
+• While your claim is being assessed, you might be able to begin treatment early when the insurer accepts provisional liability and your GP recommends it.
+If your claim is approved, you may receive ongoing care, income support, and help returning to work.

 Workplace experiences can have a serious impact on mental health.
 When this impact leads to a diagnosed psychological condition, workers in New South Wales may be able to access support through the icare workers compensation scheme.